Imagine a website based on a combination of an intuitive, easy-to-use blogging platform and the viral power of social media.

 - The size of your audience has a huge influence on the exposure your content receives on the platform.

-- To grow your audience requires patience, diligence and consistent action.
+- Growing your audience requires patience, diligence and consistent action.

 Your audience consists of the people who follow you.
 They may follow you as an individual and/or a Publication you create.